 #4.
 Keep similar items together in containers, baskets, or boxes.
 Not only it helps locate an item more easily, it can also help set a limit on how much to keep in a category and make cleaning easier and faster.

 #5.
 Save your countertops for items you use on a weekly basis for your kitchen duties.
 Countertops are a prime space in the kitchen and should be used for preparing meals, not for storing items that are hardly used.
 If you really need to keep them, find them a place in your cabinets.

 #6.
 Think vertical.
-Use containers or magazine holders to keep baking pans, trays, lids or wrapping papers upright to save space and make retrieval easier.
-Increase your cupboards space capacity by using multi-tier step shelves or door-mounted spice racks.
+Use containers or magazine holders to keep baking pans, trays, lids, or wrapping papers upright to save space and make retrieval easier.
+Increase your cupboard space capacity by using multi-tier step shelves or door-mounted spice racks.